 Payroll tax is a state tax that is calculated on wages paid or payable.
-Employers (or groups of employers) with Australian wages exceeding the monthly threshold amounts are required to be registered in New South Wales.
 Australian wages comprise both New South Wales wages and all interstate wages.
 The monthly threshold amounts are:

 In general, any remuneration attributed to employees is included in your total Australian wages.
 Common items are wages, salaries, commissions, bonuses, allowances, directors fees, fringe benefits, payments in kind, eligible termination payments and superannuation contributions.

 For the 2022-23 financial year, if your total annual Australian taxable wages exceed $1,200,000, payroll tax will be calculated at 5.45%.